webuildsg/webuild/readme.md

 Create an [Auth0](https://auth0.com/) account (you get one free app) and a Facebook app and link them with [these instructions](https://docs.auth0.com/facebook-clientid).
 Configure the `WEBUILD_AUTH0_CLIENT_*` environment variables (see above) and add your callback url in auth0.
 Run the app and if all is configured well, add your fb aceess token by logging in at `<localhost>/admin`

-# Listed events and repos
+# Editing events and repos list

 ###events